 What happens when you plug a PCIe x1 device into a PCIe x16 slot?
 Will the device malfunction?

 If you plug a small expansion card into a slot with more lanes than the device needs, your device will still work.
-However, it will not gain any sort of performance boost from the larger slot.
+However, it will not gain any performance boost from the larger slot.

 The Reverse is Also True